cdlavila/Distribuded-Systems/README.md

 # Sockets
-This repository contains socket all concept and problems worked in Distributed Systems Course, using the Python language.
+This repository contains socket all concepts and problems worked in Distributed Systems Course, using the Python language.

+As a recommendation, don't run several projects at the same time, because you are going to have problems with the ports.